Lieglex/Lieglex/README.md

 - **Waste Reduction:** Minimizes food waste through precise distribution.
 - **Social Impact:** Contributes to the United Nations' Zero Hunger (SDG 2) goal, with a special focus on developing countries.

-## Brand Identity

-Lieglex is defined by its signature **navy blue** color, symbolizing trust, professionalism, and innovation.